Dianthus strictus

 Dianthus strictus, known as the wild pink, is a species of flowering plant in the family Caryophyllaceae.

 Description

 Perennial, very variable.
 Leaves ciliate at base and scabrous at margin.
 Inflorescence loose, more or less branching.
 Scales of calyx pale, membranous, briefly aristate.
 Calyx conical-cylindrical, slightly tapered at apex, greenish-white, sometimes tinged with purple.
 Striations often limited to the apex of teeth and to some bands below sinuses.
 Petals pink, lamina fan-shaped, denticulate, marked with dots which gave the plant its name.

 Flowering

 The plant flowers any time from May–December.

-Geographic area
+Range

-It is endemic to Syria, Lebanon, the Palestine region, Egypt, Iraq, Cyprus, Turkey, Greece.
+It is native to Greece's Aegean Islands (including Crete), Turkey, Cyprus, Syria, Lebanon, the Palestine region, the Sinai Peninsula, Iraq, Iran, Saudi Arabia, and Yemen.

+Subspecies and varieties

+Six subspecies and varieties are accepted.